refik-karic/ZSharp-Renderer/README.md

 ## Features left to be desired
 - Asset Loader overhaul
   - JSON is parsed everytime as it's loaded, would be more efficient to strip unncessary data
-  - Scene path is baked into the renderer (using the one from my machine)
 - Texture mapping support
 - Lighting support
 - Abstract more elements from the main application